sebapersson/Project_BBT015/README.md

 * **ggplot2**, version 3.1.0
 * **PoiClaClu**, version 1.0.2.1

-Besides these packages **xtable** (1.8.3) and **RColorBrewer** (1.1.2) are used.
-However different versions of those shouldn't affect the analysis in any way, since they are only used to produce colors for the graphs and tables for LaTex.
+Besides these packages **xtable** (1.8.3) and **RColorBrewer** (1.1.2) were used.
+However different versions of those shouldn't affect the analysis in any way, since they are only used to produce tables for LaTex and colors for the graphs.

 ## References